getodk/docs/docs/central-install-digital-ocean.rst

   DigitalOcean will give you $200 of credit to spend during the first 60 days so that you can try things out.
 Once you have spent $25 with them, we’ll get $25 to put towards our hosting costs.

+  If you are a student, enroll via GitHub's `Student Developer Pack <https://education.github.com/pack?utm_source=github+digitalocean>`_  to get your DigitalOcean credit extended for 1 year.

 In general, this installation process will involve five phases:

 #.
 Getting a server and loading it with the appropriate base system.